Serve Our Community

 Reading Buddies of Myrtle Beach

 Reading Buddies of Myrtle Beach is a community engagement initiative created to encourage individuals, businesses, city government, civic and faith-based organizations to serve at-risk elementary students as literacy mentors to encourage their academic and lifelong success.
-Email: JOwens001@horrycountyschools.net for more information!
+For more information, email JOwens001@horrycountyschools.net!

 OVBC Back-Pack Ministry

-The Back-Pack Ministry feeds over 120 Myrtle Beach Primary School children each weekend.
-Food for the weekend cost of $3.50 per child per week, totaling $423.50 per week.
+Thousands of students throughout the Myrtle Beach metro area are not assured of adequate nutrition on the weekends.
+Ocean View’s Back Pack Ministry has changed that scenario for students at the MB Early Childhood School.
+The Back Pack ministry program sends eligible students home on Fridays with backpacks filled with food to help them over the weekend bump.
+The ministry feeds over 136 Myrtle Beach Early Childhood School children each weekend.
+Food for the weekend cost of $3.50 per child per week, totaling $476 per week.
 Meals are provided for 36 weeks for these children.
-That’s 4356 meals per year, totaling over $15,000 per year.
-For more information email email@example.com
+That’s 4896 meals per year, totaling over $17,000 per year.
+For more information, email firstname.lastname@example.org